TheGoldenRatio/paper_repros/BCG_2018_AER/readme.md

 - reformat titles on Fig 2
 - original file failed to execute properly because function defined after it was called

+Table 1:
+- No changes (other than changing file paths to run the .do)